alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/get-binding-origin-information.markdown

 SS99 1AA
 $A

-HMRC let you know if your application has been successful within 45 days.
+HMRC will let you know if your application has been successful within 45 days.

 ^You can’t use a BOI decision for goods that have already been imported or exported.^